socrata/python-101/lessons/0-install-python.md

 Visit the
 [ActiveTcl Download Page](http://www.activestate.com/activetcl/downloads)
-and download the "Mac Disk Image (DMG)" from the "8.5.18.0" row, **don't click the big button, it's the wrong version**.
+and download the "Mac Disk Image (DMG)" from the "8.5.18.0" row.

+**Don't click the big button, it's the wrong version.**

 After the `.dmg` file has downloaded, run the installer, all of the